RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 ```

 The output lists all of the images used by your cluster.
 You can
-limit this command to specific namespaces by changing the `--all-namespaces` to
+limit this command to specific namespaces by replacing the `--all-namespaces` parameter with
 a set of `-n {namespace}` parameters where each `{namespace}` is a specific
 namespace of interest on your cluster.